 Where are the best beaches in Goa, in the north or in the south?

 There are as many answers as there are people you ask.
 Much depends on what you are looking for, what is clear is that there is no profound difference between one option or another.
 In general, it can be said that in the north there are more nightlife options: bars, clubs, "beach bars"...
 Perhaps there is domestic tourism in the north and more foreigners in the south, where the beaches are "quieter".
-We analyze the best beaches in each area, in our opinion.
+We analyze the best Spots in Goa, in our opinion.

 Best beaches in North Goa